Skip to content ↓

 The children have devised their own class rules to keep our friends happy and safe.
 We are trying very hard to follow them and enjoy moving up the zone board for trying our best!

 Sharing books and Little Wandle books have gone home, and we are trying hard to get those 5 signatures a week (checked every Monday) so that we receive a stamp on our reading chart.
 Grown-ups don't forget to look carefully at the RED reading challenge letter and help us to keep our Vaynor reading promise.
-Sharing books are brought back into school and changed for a new one that day.
 Little Wandle books are brought back on a Monday and a new book will be given out on a Thursday.

 Our fingers and thumbs have been working extremely hard, and we are trying to strengthen those muscles to help develop our pencil grip.
 We have enjoyed exploring the funky fingers table and using the playdough, threading, pencil control sheets and name writing activities.
 We are working towards our dynamic tripod grip by using our 'pinchy fingers'!